 Alright, now that we got out of the way who I am, let’s figure out what I do.
-I write.
-Both professionally and for pleasure.
+My life revolves around writing.
+I write, both professionally and for pleasure.

-What I mean is that I work in the affiliate marketing industry, and to say the least – I’m disgusted and tired.
+What I mean is that I worked in the affiliate marketing industry, and to say the least – I was disgusted and tired.
 This is a toxic environment that can disillusion even the bravest and most ambitious copywriters out there.
 Especially when you’re affiliating for products you don’t support.

 I know what you’ll say, quit if you don’t support the things.
-But you won’t be giving me my next job when I quit, amiright?
-At this point in my life, I need one thing only – financial stability.
+Well, I did.
+And I thought I’ll never go back to writing as a copywriting.
+But at this point in my life, I need one thing only – financial stability.
 That’s because: